alexjohnj/SACFiles.jl/README.md

 - `SACComplexSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral data
   stored in real and imaginary form.
 The data is accessible via the `data::Vector{Complex{Float32}}` field.
-- `SACAmplitudeSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral
+- `AmplitudeSpectrum <: AbstractSpectrum <: AbstractSACData`: Spectral
   data stored in amplitude and phase form.
 The amplitude data is stored in the `ampdata` field and the phase data is stored in the `phasedata` field.
 - `SACGeneralXY <: AbstractSACData`: General X vs. Y data.
 The x variable's data